 Material costs have also skyrocketed in this time of limited supply and increased demand.
 For most of us, that means the cost to repair or replace our property—our homes, cars, and other valuables—is greater than ever, exposing us to considerable financial loss in the event of fire, theft, or other unforeseen events.
 Now may be the ideal time to make sure your coverage thresholds still make sense given the recessionary climate.

-For retirees or others not covered by employer-sponsored plans, seeking insurance coverage on the Health Exchange Marketplace or through Medicare will help you and your family avoid potentially disastrous consequences if you are presented with a health emergency.
+For retirees or others not covered by employer-sponsored plans, seeking insurance coverage on the or through will help you and your family avoid potentially disastrous consequences if you are presented with a health emergency.

 Do a recession-planning review of your policies